Rush Limbos serving humanity and your highly trained broadcast specialist on the case.

 I see them as the enemy.

-Instead of calling a press conference in Washington, D.C., why don't you take your group over there?
+Mikey, instead of calling a press conference in Washington, D.C., why don't you take your group over there and go meet with Hamas and Hezbollah and the Islamic Jihad and the Al-Aqsa martyr brigades and anybody from Al-Qaeda you can find.

-Who in the world are you, Mikey, to go on a press conference tour and say that our military has to ban religious activity in the Pentagon because it might offend the enemy.
+Who in the world are you, Mikey, to go on this press conference tour and say that our military has to ban religious activity in the Pentagon because it might offend the enemy?

 Would you like to go over and try this on the enemy?